devtron-labs/devtron/README.md

 - [Fine Grained RBAC](https://docs.devtron.ai/global-configurations/authorization/user-access) to control the level of access users have to different Dashboard and Cluster resources.

 [Devtron](#install-devtron) helps you deploy, observe, manage & debug existing Helm apps in all your clusters.

+## Devtron Dashboard Features 🤩

+Devtron's Kubernetes Dashboard offers a variety of different features, giving you flexibility to manage your clusters as you desire.
+You can find some of the key features below.

+- Simplified configuration and management for Helm applications with easy rollback
+- Compare and reconcile configuration drifts across enviornments
+- Manage Helm deployments to multiple Kubernetes enviornments
+- A single pane of glass for Helm, ArgoCD and FluxCD applications across multiple clusters
+- Centralized Dashboard to view and manage K8s resources across multiple clusters
+- Comprehensive SSO and RBAC to ensure secure dashboard access for team collaboration

+To get a more comprehensive understanding of Devtron's features, please visit the [documentation](https://docs.devtron.ai/)

 ## Installation